-Reports: "Multiple People" Dead in Mass Shooting at Colorado Supermarket
+Reports: 10 People Dead in Mass Shooting at Colorado Supermarket

-(BOULDER, Colo.) — A shooting at a Colorado supermarket killed multiple people Monday, including a police officer, and a suspect was in custody, authorities said.
+BOULDER, Colo.
+(AP) — A shooting at a Colorado supermarket killed 10 people Monday, including a police officer who was the first to respond to the scene, authorities said.

+Police arrested a suspect, but didn’t reveal his name or any details about the shooting at an evening news conference where Boulder police Chief Maris Herold fought back tears.

+Investigators had just begun sorting through evidence and witness interviews and didn’t have details on a motive for the shooting at the King Soopers store in Boulder, which is about 25 miles (40 kilometers) northwest of Denver and home to the University of Colorado, said Boulder County District Attorney Michael Dougherty.

+Identities of the other nine victims were not disclosed Monday night as police were still notifying their family members.

+Matthew Kirsch, the acting U.S. attorney for Colorado, pledged that “the full weight of federal law enforcement” will support the investigation.
+He said investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives were at the crime scene, along with FBI agents.

-Boulder police Cmdr.
-Kerry Yamaguchi said at a news conference that a suspect was being treated but didn’t give more details on the shooting or how many people were killed.
-Officers escorted a shirtless man with blood running down his leg out of the store in handcuffs but authorities would not say if that was the suspect.
+Officers had escorted a shirtless man with blood running down his leg out of the store in handcuffs but authorities would not say if he was the suspect.
+They did say the suspect was receiving medical care and was the only person injured who did not die.

-Boulder County District Attorney Michael Dougherty said authorities know how many people were killed and suggested they are not releasing the number because they need to notify families of the victims.

-Yamaguchi said police were still investigating and didn’t have details on motive.
+Officials have not said whether the suspect is the person who was taken from the shooting scene to Foothills Hospital in Boulder.
+The hospital will not release any further information on the patient, said Rich Sheehan, spokesman for Boulder Community Health, which operates the hospital.

-A man who had just left the store in Boulder, Dean Schiller, told the Associated Press that he heard gunshots and saw three people lying face down, two in the parking lot and one near the doorway.
+Dean Schiller told The Associated Press that he had just left the supermarket when he heard gunshots and saw three people lying face down, two in the parking lot and one near the doorway.
 He said he “couldn’t tell if they were breathing.”

-Video posted on YouTube showed one person on the floor inside the King Soopers store and two more outside on the ground, but the extent of their injuries wasn’t clear.
+Video posted on YouTube showed one person on the floor inside the store and two more outside on the ground.
 What sounds like two gunshots are also heard at the beginning of the video.

-One person was taken from the shooting scene to Foothills Hospital in Boulder, said Rich Sheehan, spokesman for Boulder Community Health, which operates the hospital.
-Sheehan said he could not provide additional details but did say that “we have been notified we will not be receiving any additional patients.”

-Some windows at the front of the store were broken.
-At one point, authorities over a loudspeaker said the building was surrounded and that “you need to surrender.”
-They said to come out with hands up and unarmed.
+At one point, authorities said over a loudspeaker that the building was surrounded and that “you need to surrender.”

 Sarah Moonshadow told the Denver Post that two shots rang out just after she and her son, Nicolas Edwards, finished buying strawberries.
 She said she told her son to get down and then “we just ran.”

 Once they got outside, she said they saw a body in the parking lot.
 Edwards said police were speeding into the lot and pulled up next to the body.

 “I knew we couldn’t do anything for the guy,” he said.
 “We had to go.”

 James Bentz told the Post that he was in the meat section when he heard what he thought was a misfire, then a series of pops.
-“I was then at the front of a stampede,” he said.

 Bentz said he jumped off a loading dock out back to escape and that younger people were helping older people off of it.

 Colorado Gov. Jared Polis tweeted a statement that his “heart is breaking as we watch this unspeakable event unfold in our Boulder community.”
-He called it “very much an active situation” and said the state was “making every public safety resource available to assist the Boulder County Sheriff’s Department as they work to secure the store.”

-Boulder police had told people to shelter in place amid a report of an “armed, dangerous individual” about 3 miles (5 kilometers) away from the grocery store but later lifted it and police vehicles were seen leaving the residential area near downtown and the University of Colorado.
-They had said they were investigating if that report was related to the shooting at the supermarket but said at the evening news conference that it wasn’t related.
+Police had told people to shelter in place amid a report of an “armed, dangerous individual” about 3 miles (5 kilometers) away from the grocery store but said at the news conference later that it wasn’t related to the shooting.

-The FBI said it’s helping in the investigation at the request of Boulder police.

 White House press secretary Jen Psaki tweeted that President Joe Biden had been briefed on the shooting.